Thomas Chatterton: Legacy

 Chatterton's genius and his death are commemorated by Percy Bysshe Shelley in Adonais (though its main emphasis is the commemoration of Keats), by William Wordsworth in "Resolution and Independence", by Samuel Taylor Coleridge in "Monody on the Death of Chatterton", by Dante Gabriel Rossetti in "Five English Poets", and in John Keats' sonnet "To Chatterton".
 Keats also inscribed Endymion "to the memory of Thomas Chatterton".

 Two of Alfred de Vigny's works, Stello and the drama Chatterton, give fictionalized accounts of the poet; in the former, there is a scene in which William Beckford's harsh criticism of Chatterton's work drives the poet to suicide.
-The three-act play Chatterton was first performed at the Théâtre-Français, Paris on 12 February 1835.
-In 1876, the composer Leoncavallo wrote an opera CHATTERTON based upon Vigny's play and novel.
+The three-act play Chatterton was first performed at the Théâtre-Français, Paris, on 12 February 1835.
+In 1876, the composer Leoncavallo wrote an opera Chatterton based upon Vigny's play and novel.

 Herbert Croft, in his Love and Madness, interpolated a long and valuable account of Chatterton, giving many of the poet's letters, and much information obtained from his family and friends (pp. 125–244, letter li.).

 The most famous image of Chatterton in the 19th century was The Death of Chatterton (1856) by Henry Wallis, now in Tate Britain, London.
 Two smaller versions, sketches or replicas, are held by the Birmingham Museum and Art Gallery and the Yale Center for British Art.
-The figure of the poet was modeled by the young George Meredith.
+The figure of the poet was modelled by the young George Meredith.

 Two of Chatterton's poems were set to music as glees by the English composer John Wall Callcott.
 These include separate settings of distinct verses within the Song to Aelle.
 His best known poem, O synge untoe mie roundelaie was set to a five-part madrigal by Samuel Wesley.
 Chatterton has attracted operatic treatment a number of times throughout history, notably Ruggero Leoncavallo's largely unsuccessful two-act Chatterton; the German composer Matthias Pintscher's modernistic Thomas Chatterton (1998); and Australian composer Matthew Dewey's lyrical yet dramatically intricate one-man mythography entitled The Death of Thomas Chatterton.